-If you hold some investments through a financial adviser, then the charges will be different from the ones you hold directly with us.
+If you invest using a financial adviser, then the charges could be different from the ones you hold directly with us.

 We suggest you speak with your financial adviser to find out more about what charges and fees will be applied.

 - On or around 1 September, we will start collecting the service fee on your accounts on the 1st of every month (currently the 15th).

 - In September we will automatically open a Cash Management Account for you (if you do not already have one) and we will collect service fees from that account from 1 October onwards.
 This excludes joint Investment Accounts.